yy7514/yiyangg/README.txt

-A3 - README.txt
+README.txt

-Code Source:

-    This code is based on codes from CSCI1170 A1 and A2.

 Things to know:

     There is a css file called: common.css, which is linked to all html files.
-    For each webpage (html files), there is a corresponding css files.
+    For each webpage (html files), there is a corresponding css file.
     There are two javascript files: JavaScript.js and theme.js.

 Website Overview:

     This is a personal professional website.
 Since I aim to be a programmer after I graduate from university.
-This website is designed for an informative pupose.
-I wish this website could be helpful for my future carrer, so it contains information, such as personal skills and educational experience.
+This website is designed for an informative purpose.
+I hope this website will be helpful for my future career, because it contains information, such as personal skills and educational experience.

 Asset Lists: